shahata/adventofcode-solver/README.md

 # Advent of Code - Solver [![Build Status](https://travis-ci.org/shahata/adventofcode-solver.svg?branch=master)](https://travis-ci.org/shahata/adventofcode-solver)

-This repo contains solutions for advent of code (http://adventofcode.com)
+This repository contains solutions for advent of code (http://adventofcode.com)

 Go ahead and try to solve the challenge on your own before using this spoiler!